dolliars/heyheather/_posts/2019-04-21-shell-3-what-are-pipes.md

 write fd -> stdout -> stdin -> read fd -> write fd -> stdout -> stdin -> read fd
 ```

-The flow of the data is from left to write and goes something like this:
+The flow of the data is from left to right and goes something like this:

 1. We make a system call to `dmesg` that writes to the stdout end of the pipe;
 2. the data flows to the stdin end of said pipe into the read fd of `grep`;